gi-bielefeld/plast/README.md

    How to get a token is described [here](https://bitbucket.org/enterobase/enterobase-web/wiki/Getting%20started%20with%20Enterobase%20API).

-   Assembly file names used as subsets of sizes 12 and 75 can be found in *ParaCsubset12.txt* and *ParaCsubset75.txt*.
+   File names of assemblies subsets of sizes 12 and 75 can be found in *ParaCsubset12.txt* and *ParaCsubset75.txt*.

 4. **Salmonella pangenome from EnteroBase**

-   We used a pangenome of 5000 *Salmonella typhimurium* assemblies from [EnteroBase](https://enterobase.warwick.ac.uk).
+   A pangenome of 5000 *Salmonella typhimurium* assemblies from [EnteroBase](https://enterobase.warwick.ac.uk).
 A list of all 5000 assembly barcodes can be used to download the data from EnteroBase.
 For this, an access token is required.
 How to get a token is described
    [here](https://bitbucket.org/enterobase/enterobase-web/wiki/Getting%20started%20with%20Enterobase%20API).